 More importantly, fish & chips is a meal, not a snack.
 Perhaps the side of chips is a snack, I guess.
 This is one to potentially skip.

 Here is where you’ll want to bust out your time machine to conclude the “snack crawl” with the best snack of all–the Beaver Tail!
 I mention this snack from time to time on this blog, and there’s significant buzz about it in the fan community.
 I’m convinced that if the buzz remains strong, Disney will bring it back like it has brought back other lost favorites like the Citrus Swirl.
 So if you’d like to see this delicious snack return, mention it on Twitter, Facebook, and in Disney Parks Blog comments.
-Who knows…maybe it’ll return in 2013!
+Who knows…maybe it’ll return next year!

 For those of you without a time machine, Canada is another good place to skip.
 It has no counter service restaurant and the snack stand only serves popcorn.
 I guess the best option here is maple candy from the gift shop?
 That’s pretty lame, though, so I’m really hoping you have a time machine to end your Snacking Around the World with a bang.
 Alternatively, you could head to Sunshine Seasons for an excellent Key Lime Pie (another great option for those without a time machine).